spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

 weight: 1
 ---

 The package can automatically log events such as when a model is created, updated and deleted.
-To make this work all you need to do is let your model use the `Spatie\Activitylog\Traits\LogsActivity`-trait and the `Spatie\Activitylog\LogOptions` class.
+To make this work all you need to do is let your model use the `Spatie\Activitylog\Traits\LogsActivity`-trait.

+As a bonus the package will also log the changed attributes for all these events when you define our own options method.

-The trait contains an abstract method `getActivitylogOptions()` that must return `LogOptions` class  and you must implement yourself.
+The trait contains an abstract method `getActivitylogOptions()` that you can use to customize options.
+It just needs to return a `LogOptions` instance built form `LogOptions::defaults()` using fluent methods.

+The attributes that need to be logged can be defined either by their name or you can put in a wildcard `['*']` to log any attribute that has changed.

-Here's an example of how to implement the trait:
+Here's an example:

 ```php
 use Illuminate\Database\Eloquent\Model;